mattrltrent/stackoverflow_badge/README.md

 # Stack Overflow Stats Badge For Your GitHub Profile 🚀

+## A GitHub ⭐️ is appreciated if this helps you!

 ![stack overflow rep. badge](https://stackoverflow-badge.herokuapp.com/stackoverflow?username=13029516&period=year)

 Example of it on my GitHub profile [here](https://github.com/mattrltrent).